 The group meets to pray together for matters of concern and thanksgiving.
 In particular, prayers are offered for the St Andrew's development appeal; for the local community and for those who are ill or in need.
 Prayers follow an established pattern but are informal in nature.
 Everyone is welcome to come to any of these meetings.

-St Mary's Church, Streatley: The first Sunday of each month at 11:15am.
+Family Services at St Andrew's in South Stoke are held on the first Sunday of each month at 11:15am.

 This group meets from 10.00 to 11.00am on the second Wednesday of every alternate month to write notes and cards to persecuted Christians around the world.
 Led by Judith Aguda, Licensed Lay Minister in this Benefice, the group follows the guidance of the charity, Open Doors UK.